sanjay45/DailyNews/README.md

 # DailyNews
-An Android appplication which display the latest daily news and user can save the news for future read.
+An Android appplication which display the latest daily news and also user can save the news for future read.

 <h3>Screenshots</h3>